mabruras/sqapi/resources/docs/CONNECTORS.md

 There are different type of external systems used in sqAPI, where there is a Connector Topic for each one.

-Within each Topic, there are different connector Types for different system setups/technologies.
+Within each Topic, there are different connector types for different system setups/technologies.

-This README defines how to develop new connector Types, what is required and recommended when developing connectors for sqAPI.
+This README defines how to develop new connector _types_, what is required and recommended when developing connectors for sqAPI.

-The different Types of connectors are all configurable and replaceable.
+The different types of connectors are all configurable and replaceable.
 Within each of the Connector Topic, there are potentially multiple connector types.
 Each type could have different configuration, so make sure to read on before setting up the specific types for the different Topics.

 #### Overview
+The following external systems has its own Connector Topic, located within the specific topics package.

 | External System | Topic | Package | Default Type |
 | --------------- | ----- | ------- | ------------ |
 | `Data Store` | `data` | `sqapi.connectors.data` | `disk` |